rubiefawn/remedy/docs/rules/ability-scores-and-skills.md

 #### 😤 Sanity

-This Identity-based skill represents courage and grit.
+This Resolve-based skill represents courage and grit.
 Sanity can be used to resist coercion and intimidation, or to stay true in the face of certain death.

 #### 😪 Stamina